FlaxEngine/FlaxDocs/manual/graphics/shaders/custom-fullscreen-shader.md

 As you can see the default generated shader contans:
 * Copyright note based on project settings (if specified)
 * Include directive that included the common types from Flax in-build shaders library
-* Constant buffer declaration that contains a ginel *Color* variable
+* Constant buffer declaration that contains a single *Color* variable
 * Pixel Shader function named *PS_Fullscreen* that simply returns a solid color from constant buffer.

 ![Editing Shader Source](media/shader-editing.png)